Bingley: Transport

+Leeds Bradford Airport is located 10 mi to the east.

-The Leeds and Liverpool Canal passes through Bingley.
+The Leeds and Liverpool Canal passes through the town.
 There are several flights of locks in the Bingley section, the famous Five Rise Locks, the smaller Three Rise and a further two lock flight at Dowley Gap.
-The canal climbs steeply up the side of the Aire valley through this section.
+The canal climbs steeply up the side of the Aire Valley through this section.

 Climate

-As with all of the United Kingdom, Bingley experiences a maritime climate (Cfb), characterised cool to mild weather, with often cloudy and damp conditions.
+As with all of the United Kingdom, Bingley experiences a maritime climate (Cfb), characterised by cool to mild weather, with often cloudy and damp conditions.
 This is amplified by Bingley's hilly northern situation.
 The nearest official met office weather station for which data is available is 'Bingley No. 2", actually located a couple of miles south of the town centre and at a relatively high 262 metres above sea level – More elevated than all of the urbanised area of Bingley.
 It is therefore likely that temperatures in central Bingley, at as little as 80 metres above sea level, tend to be 1 to 1.5 °C milder year round – though on cold clear nights this may be reversed as a temperature inversion takes hold.

-The highest temperature recorded since 1980 at Bingley was 31.6 °C (88.9 °F) during August 1990.
-More recently the temperature fell to −10.8 °C (12.6 °F) on 20 December 2010.
+The highest temperature recorded since 1980 at Bingley was 37.4 °C during July 2022.
+The lowest temperature to be recorded was -11.9 °C on 18 December 1981.

 Data from the Met Office for the same weather station, but using more recent averages, showing changes to the climate in Bingley.

+Data for the most recent climate period, 1991-2020: